Extraterrorestrial Alien Encounter: Original concept

+Development

+Extraterrorestrial Alien Encounter was proposed for Disneyland for the "Tomorrowland 2055" project as part of the "Disney Decade," started by then-Disney CEO Michael Eisner.
+It was to be installed in the space that housed the Mission to Mars attraction.
+Also proposed to join "Tomorrowland 2055" were The Timekeeper, which was to take over Circlevision 360, and also Plectu's Fantastic Intergalactic Revue, a musical revue which was to land where America Sings once was located.
+Due to financial issues after the opening of Disneyland Paris (then known as Euro Disney), "Tomorrowland 2055" was cancelled.

-In late 1993, Magic Kingdom announced that ExtraTERRORestrial Alien Encounter would be coming to the park.
+In late 1993, it was announced that Extraterrorestrial Alien Encounter would be coming to Magic Kingdom.

-The attraction opened briefly for previews on December 16, 1994, on the site of the former Mission to Mars attraction.
-It was widely criticized by park guests for its violence, storyline and comedic tone of the pre-show in comparison to the darker tone of the actual attraction.
-On January 12, 1995, the attraction was closed for retooling by then-Disney CEO Michael Eisner, who felt that it was not intense enough.
+The attraction opened briefly for previews on December 16, 1994, on the site of the park's former Mission to Mars attraction.
+It was widely criticized by park guests for its violence, storyline and comedic tone of the pre-show in comparison to the darker tone of the main attraction.
+On January 12, 1995, the attraction was closed for retooling by Eisner, who felt that it was not intense enough.
 Disney retooled the original version of the second pre-show and main show and spent an extra $10 million for improvements.
 The second pre-show was reworked to make it match the dark tone of the main show.
-Imagineers adjusted the show to make sure guests knew what going on, and reprogrammed every computer system with each show element.
-ExtraTERRORestrial Alien Encounter officially opened on June 20, 1995, as part of the Magic Kingdom's New Tomorrowland renovation.
+Imagineers adjusted the show to make sure guests knew what was happening, and reprogrammed every computer system with each show element.
+Extraterrorestrial Alien Encounter officially opened on June 20, 1995, as part of the Magic Kingdom's New Tomorrowland renovation.

-Upon its opening, some Disney fans praised ExtraTERRORestrial Alien Encounter for its darker tone in contrast to other attractions at Magic Kingdom.
+Upon its opening, some Disney fans praised Extraterrorestrial Alien Encounter for its darker tone in contrast to other attractions at Magic Kingdom.
 However, the attraction was met with largely negative reception from guests, as it was considered too scary for younger kids, and the popularity of the attraction started to dwindle.

+The attraction was planned to be added at Disneyland along with an opening at Tokyo Disneyland and Disneyland Paris over the next few years.
+These plans were cancelled due to the attraction's negative reviews coupled with budget cuts.

-On September 21, 2003, Magic Kingdom announced that ExtraTERRORestrial Alien Encounter would be closing.
+On September 21, 2003, Magic Kingdom announced that Extraterrorestrial Alien Encounter would be closing.
 It was set to be replaced by a new attraction based on Disney's 2002 film Lilo & Stitch.
-ExtraTERRORestrial Alien Encounter closed on October 12, 2003, and was replaced by Stitch's Great Escape!, which opened on November 16, 2004 and operated until January 6, 2018, using much of the same technology and set pieces from its predecessor.
+Extraterrorestrial Alien Encounter closed on October 12, 2003, and was replaced by Stitch's Great Escape!, which opened on November 16, 2004 and operated until January 6, 2018, using much of the same technology and set pieces from its predecessor.